espkz/pgr-gacha-sim/README.md

 - Target weapon and arrival banner
   - Calibration exists but it's not visually there (because once it shows up it won't go away like what)
   - No uniqueness for five star and below weapons (~~but uh, do people really want to see what kind of five star they got?~~)
+- Liv's banner will be **separate** — weapon and CUB too
+  - Phylo Tree banner operates the same as Themed, 100% rate up but unsure when it returns
+  - Weapon and CUB targetable if the unit debuts/reruns

 ## TODO